KleistLab/GInPipe/README.md

 conda env create -f env/env.yml
 ```

-This step may take about 3 minutes.
+This step may take a few minutes.

 To activate the environment type: